Generic Name: norethindrone acetate, ethinyl estradiol, ferrous fumarate

 14 CLINICAL STUDIES

-In a one year (thirteen 28-day cycles) multicenter open-label clinical trial, 1,270 women 18 to 45 years of age were studied to assess the efficacy of Lo Loestrin Fe, completing the equivalent of 12,482 28-day evaluable cycles of exposure.
-The racial demographic of women randomized to Loestrin 24 FE was: 69.5% Caucasian, 15.5% African-American, 10.4% Hispanic, 2.3% Asian and 2.3% Native American/Other.
+In a one year (thirteen 28-day cycles) multicenter open-label clinical trial, 1,270 women 18 to 35 years of age, were studied to assess the efficacy of Lo Loestrin Fe, completing the equivalent of 12,482 28-day evaluable cycles of exposure.
+The racial demographic of all enrolled women was: Caucasian (74.9 percent), African-American (11.8 percent), Hispanic (9.8 percent), Asian (1.3 percent), and Other (2.2 percent).
 Women with body mass index (BMI) greater than 35 mg/m2 were excluded from the study.
-The weight range for those women treated was 90 to 260 pounds, with a mean weight of 147 pounds.
-Among the women in the study randomized to Loestrin 24 FE, 38.9% had not used hormonal contraception immediately prior to enrolling in this study.
+The weight range for those women treated was 89 to 260 lbs., with a mean weight of 150 lbs.
+Among the women in the trial, 51 percent had not used hormonal contraception immediately prior to enrolling in this study.
 Of treated women, 13.7 percent were lost to follow-up, 10.7 percent discontinued due to an adverse event, and 8.9 percent discontinued by withdrawing their consent.

 16.1 How Supplied

 Lo Loestrin® Fe (norethindrone acetate and ethinyl estradiol tablets, ethinyl estradiol tablets and ferrous fumarate tablets) is available in blister cards (dispensers) containing 28 tablets: